 Most founders have a checklist somewhere.
 Talk to investors.
 Send the deck.
 Follow up.
 Close the round.
 It works for the first two weeks.
 Then a partner asks for the data room and there is not one.
 An associate goes silent and there is no follow-up rule.

 A plan is what survives the first surprise.
 The Raise Plan is built in phases, with tasks, time estimates, status, and order.
-When something lands, the plan can adapt.
+When you record what changed, Coach can propose a plan adjustment.

 What adapts actually means

-A pass with a specific reason changes the next outreach message.
+A logged pass with a specific reason can trigger a proposed plan adjustment.

 The plan is not a static doc.
 It is a live operating page.